Hikaru Utada: 2010–2015: Second return to Japan, Single Collection Vol. 2, Wild Life, and hiatus

-Utada later announced a single, "Goodbye Happiness", with its accompanying PV appearing publicly on November 9, 2010.
+Later, Utada announced a single, "Goodbye Happiness", with its accompanying PV appearing publicly on November 9, 2010.
 The song was also chosen as the Recochoku Chaku-Uta TV commercial theme song.
-She also appeared on a track entitled "London City" with English rapper Devlin on his first studio album, Bud, Sweat and Beers, which was also released on November 1.

-On November 8, 2010, EMI Japan announced on its Web site that the company had made a global recording deal with Utada, also stating that all of her future work regardless of language would be released under one name: Hikaru Utada.
-This signaled the retirement of her Western stage name, Utada.
+They also appeared on a track entitled "London City" with English rapper Devlin on his first studio album, Bud, Sweat and Beers, which was also released on November 1.
+On November 8, 2010, EMI Japan announced on its Web site that the company had made a global recording deal with Utada, also stating that all of their future work regardless of language would be released under one name: Hikaru Utada.
+This signaled the retirement of their Western stage name, Utada.
 First-week sales for Utada Hikaru Single Collection Vol. 2 were 231,000 units according to Oricon.
-The release marked Utada's seventh consecutive number 1 album (5 original and two best-ofs) since her debut, surpassing KinKi Kids' previous record of six.
-On April 10, 2011, she won the award for "Best Conceptual Video" in the Space Shower Music Video Awards for the promotional video for "Goodbye Happiness", which was also her directorial debut.
+The release marked Utada's seventh consecutive number 1 album (5 original and two best-ofs) since their debut, surpassing KinKi Kids' previous record of six.
+On April 10, 2011, they won the award for "Best Conceptual Video" in the Space Shower Music Video Awards for the promotional video for "Goodbye Happiness", which was also their directorial debut.
 The two-concert Wild Life tour took place on December 8 and 9, 2010 at Yokohama Arena.
 The opening concert was broadcast in 64 cinemas in Japan while it was simultaneously broadcast on Ustream, a live video streaming website.
 The two channels set up for the concert on Ustream were accessed a total of 925,000 times, with 345,000 unique viewers, which was a global record on Ustream.tv for the highest number of simultaneous accesses of any video, with the previous highest being only 100,000.

 Japanese TV station NHK premiered a documentary about Utada on January 15, 2011, entitled Utada Hikaru: Ima no Watashi (宇多田ヒカル 〜今のわたし〜), a documentary featuring studio performances ("Show Me Love (Not a Dream)" and "Goodbye Happiness") as well as a few clips from the Wild Life performances.
-It also featured a post–Wild Life interview with J-Wave host Chris Peppler, in which she expressed a desire to travel and do volunteer work overseas.
-She said she would continue writing music during the hiatus.
-The documentary was also broadcast internationally, in Europe on February 2, 2011, and in the US on February 12, 2011, on the NHK channel (TV Japan in America, and JSTV in Europe).
+It also featured a post–Wild Life interview with J-Wave host Chris Peppler, in which Utada expressed a desire to travel and do volunteer work overseas.
+They said they would also continue writing music during the hiatus.
+The documentary was broadcast internationally, in Europe on February 2, 2011, and in the US on February 12, 2011, on the NHK channel (TV Japan in America, and JSTV in Europe).
 A DVD and Blu-ray release of Wild Life were confirmed and initially set for release on April 6, 2011.
 However, on March 24, 2011, Utada tweeted that both the DVD/Blu-ray of the Wild Life tour had been postponed, due to the earthquake and resulting tsunami in Japan damaging the pressing factories.
 The DVD was released on April 20, 2011, with the Blu-ray following.

-On December 7, 2011, Recochoku updated their yearly download and awards chart, with her Utada Hikaru Single Collection Vol. 1 listed as the second-most-downloaded album of 2011.
+On December 7, 2011, Recochoku updated their yearly download and awards chart, with their Utada Hikaru Single Collection Vol. 1 listed as the second-most-downloaded album of 2011.